praisetompane/computation_and_information/0_theory_of_computation/3_design_and_analysis_of_algorithms/README.md

 def: a binary relation between a set of inputs and outputs (Demaine, Ku, Solomon, 2020).

 # What is an Algorithm?
+def¹: a recipe for solving a specific problem by manipulating symbols (Wengrow, 2017:56).
+def²: f: I -> O
+        I = input domain
+        O = output codomain
+        a function from a a set of inputs to a set of valid outputs(Demaine, Ku, Solomon, 2020).

-def algorithm: algorithms are just a sequence of steps "to do something"
+defᵖˡᵃⁱⁿ_ᵉⁿᵍˡⁱˢʰ: algorithms are just a sequence of steps "to do something"
     "to do something", you need:
         store and name things = variables/values(see point 2)
         decisions = if, else
         repeat = iteration constructs = loops, recursion

-formal def: a recipe for solving a specific problem by manipulating symbols (Wengrow, 2017:56).

 # What is a Data Structure?
+def¹: how data is organised (Wengrow, 2017:27).

-def data structure: data structures are just how you store things
+defᵖˡᵃⁱⁿ_ᵉⁿᵍˡⁱˢʰ: data structures are just how you store things
     to store something, you need:
         place to store it = array index, node in a list, leave in a tree etc a way to retrieve = access patterns = LIFO, FIFO etc

-formal def: how data is organised (Wengrow, 2017:27).

 # References:
 * Wengrow J. 2017.
 A Common-Sense Guide to Data Structures and Algorithms: Level Up Your Core Programming Skills.